A Rundown of Federal and State Funding and Legislation

-Join this virtual forum to get the inside view on federal housing legislation during a special panel conversation with policy leaders as they discuss where we are now, what it means, and what is to come.
+This virtual forum offered an opportunity for participants to get the inside view on federal housing legislation during a special panel conversation with policy leaders as they discussed where we are now, what it means, and what is to come.

 |Jennifer LeSar, Moderator